John Grogan (politician)

 John Timothy Grogan (born 24 February 1961) is a British Labour Party politician, who was the Member of Parliament (MP) for Selby between 1997 and 2010 and for Keighley between 2017 and 2019.
 He is currently chair of the Mongolian–British Chamber of Commerce (MBCC).

-In November 2022, he was elected by members as the prospective parliamentary candidate in Keighley for the next general election.

 Early life

 Born in Halifax, West Riding of Yorkshire, Grogan was educated at St Michael's RC College, a Jesuit school in Leeds and St John's College, Oxford.
 He graduated with a Bachelor of Arts degree in Modern History and Economics in 1982, and also served as the first President of the Oxford University Student Union, the first to be elected on a Labour Party (UK) platform.

-He worked as a communications coordinator with the Leeds City Council from 1987 to 1994 before setting up his own conference business from 1996–97.
+He worked as a communications coordinator with the Leeds City Council from 1987 to 1994 before setting up his own conference business from 1996 to 1997.
 He worked for the Labour Party in various capacities in both Leeds and Wolverhampton.
 He also acted as the Labour Party press officer in the European Parliament at Brussels in 1995.